How to Train Your Dragon (novel series): How to Train Your Dragon (2003)

-The first book in the series follows Hiccup as he captures a dragon as a rite of passage and attempts to train him so that he will not be exiled from Berk, as is its tradition for young Viking boys on this island.
+The first book in the series follows Hiccup as he captures a dragon as a rite of passage and attempts to train him so that he will not be exiled from Berk, as is tradition for young Viking boys on this island.
 Led by their teacher, Gobber the Belch, Hiccup manages to catch a small disobedient and toothless dragon, whom his cousin, Snotface Snotlout, names Toothless, and attempts to train it through his own methods.
 The Viking students are told to read a book called 'How to Train Your Dragon' by Professor Yobbish, but the book was found to have only one page (that says to yell at the dragon) and was therefore unhelpful.
 The Viking students must have their dragons trained before the Thor'sday Thursday Celebration in order to become proper Vikings.
 During this celebration, Toothless offends another dragon and a fight ensues between all the dragons.
 As this is seen as failure to train the dragons correctly, all the boys are sentenced to exile, but allowed to stay one night while a storm rages.
 During the storm, two Sea Dragons are washed up on the shore of the island and one eats the other, and seems a threat to the Vikings.
 Hiccup is chosen to negotiate with the dragon.
 However, the dragon, who calls himself the Green Death, says he is going to kill all the Vikings as soon as it fully recovers from its long slumber.
-While the village elders argue over how to attack the Green Death, Hiccup, the boys and their dragons start a fight between the Green Death and another sea dragon that washed up on the other side of the island, the Purple Death, resulting in the Green Death killing the Purple Death and, mortally wounded, ends up swallowing Hiccup.
+While the village elders argue over how to attack the Green Death, Hiccup, the boys and their dragons start a fight between the Green Death and another sea dragon that washed up on the other side of the island, the Purple Death, resulting in the Green Death killing the Purple Death and, mortally wounded, swallowing Hiccup.
 Hiccup then escapes with the help of Toothless, who chose to act selflessly, killing the Green Death in the process.
 Hiccup and Toothless become heroes because of their bravery.